mmm888/exchange-api-go/README.md

 var (
-    userID = "REPLACE THIS WITH YOUR ACCOUNT ID, ie 1234567" token= "REPLACE THIS WITH YOUR ACCESS TOKEN"
+    userID = "REPLACE THIS WITH YOUR ACCOUNT ID, ie 1234567" token  = "REPLACE THIS WITH YOUR ACCESS TOKEN"
 )
 ~~~